MyreMylar/pygame_gui/docs/source/theme_reference/theme_label.rst

 UILabel Theming Parameters
 ==========================

-The UILabel theming block id is 'label'.
+The :class:`UILabel <.UILabel>` theming block id is 'label'.

 Colours
 -------

-UILabel makes use of these colour parameters in a 'colours' block:
+:class:`UILabel <.UILabel>` makes use of these colour parameters in a 'colours' block:

  - "**dark_bg**" - The background colour of the label text.
  - "**normal_text**" - The colour of the text itself.